JorjaFox/website/content/posts/faq/career.md

 title: About Jorja Fox's Career
 categories: ["FAQ"]
 layout: library
+description: "Questions about Jorja's career on TV and in movies."
 ---

-The following questions pertain to Jorja's career on TV and in movies.

 For more questions about her personal life and advocacy, please read the **[FAQ about Jorja](/faq/jorja/)**.